The Bisset Brief: Planning Your AoIP Radio Installation | Telos Alliance

-We're introducing a brief column from John Bisset, Telos Alliance Radio Products Sales Manager for the Western U.S. In his travels across the country, John has seen a number of neat AoIP installations.
-He'll share some of these AoIP installs here.
+John Bisset, Telos Alliance Radio Products Sales Manager for the Western U.S., tells us about his travels across the country, where he has helped facilitate a number of AoIP radio facility installations.
+He shares some of his experiences here.

 CAT6 is only slightly more expensive than CAT5e, so choosing the CAT6 gives you a future advantage.
 CAT6 offers a higher signal to noise ratio (SNR), and lower crosstalk than CAT5e.